-even if your device does not has this feature or if you lost yours for any reason, in this short How-To we'll explain how to make your own first recovery partition, configure your boot settings to post a boot option to launch a boot from this partition, and after that we'll hide it.
+Most new desktops machines and laptops, nowadays ship with pre-installed systems and some come with a special on boot option to recover or to maintain the installed system.
+Even if your device does not have this feature or if you have lost yours for some reason, in this short article, we'll explain how to make your own first recovery partition, configure your boot settings to post a boot option to launch a boot from this partition, and following that how to hide it.

 in This example made on a clean windows installation using EaseUS Free Partition Manager, what I basically did is that I partitioned the HDD as follows:

-partition sizes are up to you to decide it's just an example, recovery will follow the size of data you intend to have on it. however .. the neat order for our project is to start with bitlocker 350 mb partition followed with your main partition on which windows will be installed followed by the recovery partition and after all that you can put your data partition.|
+|Partition sizes are up to you to decide, this is just an example as recovery will follow the size of data you intend to have on it.
+However, the neat order for our project is to start with bitlocker 350 mb partition followed with your main partition on which windows will be installed, followed by the recovery partition and after all that you can put your data partition.|

 As you are making a recovery partition, it would be useful to lend your self a hand.

 In our case here, we are saving the original installation files from the win 8.1 DVD, so we can benefit from an unattended installation, which will free us from: